The Most Historical Hotel in Every State

 Georgia: River Street Inn

 It makes sense that one of the most historical hotels in America happens to be in the historic district of Savannah, where you’ll find gorgeous antebellum architecture on every street corner.
 The River Street Inn was built in 1817 and it is no exception.
 The exterior of the stunning brick building will stop you in your tracks.
-Find out the best spring break destination in every state.

 Hawaii: Moana Surfrider